 Let’s see how the most influential brands in the smartphone industry – Apple, Samsung and Huawei use whitespace to deliver the main message in their landing pages.

-Attention Insight platform is being used to compare designs in order to find out which key objects attract the most attention.
+We are going to use Attention Insight platform to compare designs in order to find out which key objects attract the most attention.

 Apple is definitely the winner in terms of attention attracted towards their main message.
 Landing page delivers one clear message and attracts an impressive 81% of attention – 2 times higher than Samsung and 4 times higher than Huawei.